KidkArolis/tiny-atom/examples/fractal-example/README.md

 # Fractal tiny-atom

-An example of how you can wrap tiny atom into a nested fractal structure.
+An example of how you can turn tiny atom into a nested fractal structure.
 Instead of one atom, you can create scoped nested subatoms that operate on some substate.
 See the example below for mode details.

-This is an extreme example just demonstrate how the various extension points of the tiny-atom work.
+This is an extreme example to demonstrate how the various extension points of the tiny-atom work.

 ## Running

-     yarn
      npm start
      open http://localhost:3000